max-exner/TURBOdeb/README.md

     * Make sure that the "Reset entire System" and "Programm FPGA" checkboxes are checked
     * Press run to flash the bitstream and start the FPGA application
 * After flashing the FPGA application to the FPGA the hardware can be used for the acceletration
-* Use the following call to run the FPGA implementation (from the sw directory):
+* Use the following call to run the FPGA implementation (from the c_implementation directory):
     * make sure that the ZYBO-Z7-20 board is connected and configured
-    * use the right device file in the /dev/.. - directory
+    * use the right device port in the /dev/.. - directory
 ```
 ./bin/TURBOdeb -m "<Path_of_the_message_json>" -p "/dev/ttyUSBX"
 ```